CEO: Kristy Bird MaKieve, MBA, CAE (she/her)

 Lina Benton is the Psychiatry Residency Program Coordinator and Healthy Rural California’s Institutional Coordinator.
 Lina plays an integral role in launching HRC’s Graduate Medical Education programs.
 She is a member of the Butte County MHSA Steering Committee and of the American Association of Directors of Psychiatric Residency Training (AADPRT).
 Prior to joining HRC, Lina was the Project Manager for Community Outreach for a non-profit psychiatric residency facility in Kansas.
 In this role, Lina also had experience providing primary counseling for Child and Adolescent Psychiatry patients.
 She graduated with a Psychology B.S. degree from Kansas Wesleyan University.
 Lina loves donuts, pastries in general, and her dog named Quigley.

-Rachel Sanchez, MBA
+Rachel Sanchez, MBA (she/her)

 Director of Community Health

 Rachel Sanchez is the Director of Community Health & Grants Program Manager for Healthy Rural California.
 In this role, she oversees grant applications and manages grants awarded, as well as participates in the coalitions represented in these grants.
 She is passionate about health equity, cultural appreciation and community capacity building especially in the rural and underserved areas of Northern California.
 She is a member of the Glenn County Behavioral Health Advisory Board and the Butte County Child Abuse Prevention Council.
 Rachel is an ACE Interface Lead Community Coach through North Valley Community Foundation.
 She has worked in public and private sectors.
 Her areas of expertise are community outreach and collaboration.
 Rachel earned her MBA from Western Governors University and her undergraduate from Eastern New Mexico University.
 Rachel loves plants and has over 100 succulents, 2 chickens and one Chihuahua.
 She loves to travel in her spare time.